Wyoming Auto Insurance [Quotes + Definitive Coverage Guide]

 Average Monthly Auto Insurance Rates in WY (Liability, Collision, Comprehensive)

 So we know we must have at least the minimum required liability limits to drive a vehicle on Wyoming roadways, but let’s take a look at some other core coverages that most drivers opt for when quoting out their auto insurance.

-Both comprehensive and collision are coverages that can be added onto your auto policy.
+Both collision and comprehensive auto insurance coverage are coverages that can be added to your auto policy.
 These coverages will pay for your damages if you are in an accident and it is your fault.
 They also cover windshield breakage, car theft, and weather-related claims such as hail.